 Instead of listing each individual food, I’ve narrowed it down by category.
 Then I’ve listed non-perishable foods which fall into the category.

-This is what normally comes to mind when thinking of shelf-stable foods.
-Almost all of these dry foods can last for years without refrigeration or any special storage methods.
+This is what usually comes to mind when thinking of shelf-stable foods.
+These dry foods can last for years without refrigeration or special storage methods.
 However, they can succumb to mold growth, pest infestation, and oxidation.

-If you really want dry foods to last for a long time out of the fridge, you’ll need to repackage them in Mylar bags with oxygen absorbers.
+If you want dry foods to last for a long time out of the fridge, you’ll need to repackage them in Mylar bags with oxygen absorbers.

 - Grains: Such as instant rice, quinoa, couscous, barley…

 - Flours: Whole grains last longer than flour.
-You can still stockpile flour though.
-Just keep them a cool, dry place or repackage in Mylar bags with oxygen absorbers.
+You can still stockpile flour, though.
+Keep them in a cool, dry place, or repackage them in Mylar bags with oxygen absorbers.
 See how to store flour for the long term.

 - Beans and lentils: Note that these take a very long time to cook.
 See how to store beans for the long term.

-- Dried bean powders: This includes instant refried beans, hummus mix, and falafel mix.
+- Dried bean powders: Includes instant refried beans, hummus mix, and falafel mix.
 The brand Fantastic also makes a black bean mix and vegetarian chili mix.

 - Cereals: When unopened, most boxed cereal will last around 1 year past the expiration date.

-- Pasta: The expiration date of pasta is usually 1-2 years, but it is usually still safe to eat past the expiration date.
-Discard if there are signs of mold or it becomes slimy when cooked.
+- Pasta: The expiration date of pasta is usually 1-2 years, but it is generally still safe to eat past the expiration date.
+Discard if there are signs of mold or if it becomes slimy when cooked.
 See how to store dry pasta.

-- Tortillas: The expiration date on these really varies, so check before you stockpile them.
+- Tortillas: The expiration date on these varies, so check before you stockpile them.

 - Instant mashed potatoes

 - Dehydrated fruits and veggies: Note that home-dehydrated foods don’t last as long as store-bought ones.
 Read how to dehydrate food and how long does dehydrated food last.

 - TVP: This stands for textured vegetable protein.
-There’s also textured soy protein (TSP) Just cook in water and you’ve got a healthy vegetarian protein.
+There’s also textured soy protein (TSP) cook in water, and you’ve got a healthy vegetarian protein.
 Get it on Amazon.